 The film prop-gun master who is an expert analyst on movie firearms which are prop guns has unfortunately found himself thrust into the spotlight.
-Though Larry Zanoff is from a West Coast state and city has not worked on the Alec Baldwin film “Rust.”
+Though Larry Zanoff is from Bakersfield, he has not worked on the Alec Baldwin film “Rust.”
 However, he does know enough about the use of guns and Western-genre movies to enlighten those of us who might wonder how on earth a tragedy like this could have happened.

 Film Prop-Guns Master’s Phone is Ringing off the Hook